BrightspaceUI/core/components/filter/README.md

 * `d2l-filter-change`: dispatched when any filter value has changed (may contain info about multiple dimensions and multiple changes in each)
 * `d2l-filter-dimension-first-open`: dispatched when a dimension is opened for the first time (if there is only one dimension, this will be dispatched when the dropdown is first opened)
 * `d2l-filter-dimension-search`: dispatched when a dimension that supports searching and has the "manual" search-type is searched

+**Accessibility**
+The filter will announce changes to filter selections, search results, and when filters are being cleared.
+It is up to the consumer to then announce when these changes have propogated and resulted in new/loaded/updated data on the page.
+This is very important for screenreader users who are not able to visually see the page changing behind the filter control as selections are made.

 ## Filter Dimension Types